neutraltone/gulp-boilerplate/README.md

 # gulp-boilerplate

-A gulp boilerplate for individuals and teams
+A gulp ITSCSS based boilerplate for individuals and teams.

 ## Thanks